-Based on the results of the SASI vulnerability assessment conducted for Omnibus EFH habitat amendment 2, the impacts of the hydraulic dredge to sand and sand-gravel substrates of the commonly encountered habitats are understood (NEFMC 2016).
-SG80 is met.

-This scoring guidepost requires the distribution of all habitats is known over their range, with particular attention to the occurrence of vulnerable habitats.
+Based on the results of the SASI vulnerability assessment conducted for Omnibus EFH habitat amendment 2, the impacts of the hydraulic dredge to the commonly encountered habitat are understood (NEFMC 2016).
+As the nature, distribution, and vulnerability of the main habitats have been quantified and mapped, this fishery meets the SG 60 and 80 requirements.
+As this scoring guidepost requires that distribution of all habitats is known over their range, with particular attention to the occurrence of vulnerable habitats.
 Essentially, there is not sufficient mapping of the seabed to be able to support the SG100 level.